noiseprotocol/noise_spec/noise.md

 describing the number of following bytes in the message.

 Following the `length` field is an encrypted `payload` field.
-The payloads are used to transport transport data.
+The payloads are used to carry application data.

 3. Sessions